CSwala/Join-us/CONTRIBUTING.md

 1. Star the [Join-us Repo](https://github.com/CSwala/Join-us)

+2. Join the Discord Server [here](https://discord.gg/rAz3Eb8fsN)

-2. You can join only if you close atleast 3 issues.
+3. You can join only if you close atleast 3 issues.

-3. Accept the invitation from CSwala GitHub Organization.
+4. Accept the invitation from CSwala GitHub Organization.
 It may take at least 48 hours to receive the invitation.
 If you don't receive an email with the invitation, go to the [CSwala GitHub Organization page](https://github.com/CSwala) and check if you have a notification over there.